touseef0707/playfair-cipher-2.0/README.md

 Follow the prompts to:
 1. Enter the secret key (must match the one used for encryption)
 2. Select the matrix construction method (must match the one used for encryption)
-3. Enter the encrypted message
+3. Enter the encrypted password
 4. Enter the case information

-The program will display the decrypted message.
+The program will display the decrypted password.

 ### Testing